Johnson Controls – Hawley Road

 To support continual fluctuations of occupants and space needs, the office features highly collaborative, flexible workspaces and eliminates private offices to encourage non-hierarchical knowledge sharing.
 The transformed space unites people from different work and collaboration styles and celebrates building materials from different eras, unifying the old and the new.

 At the heart of the space, an expansive, two-story central gathering area is capable of accommodating the entire staff for all-hands meetings and social events.
 The opening carved between the two floors features a monumental stairway, a branded community cafe, and a two-story video display wall.

 - West Allis, WI

 - 130,700 sq ft

-- Project of the Year, Association of Facility Engineers (AFE)
+- Association of Facility Engineers (AFE) Project of the Year Award

 - Daily Reporter Top Project Award

 - Milwaukee Business Journal Best Office Renovation - Real Estate Award